sbosshardt/old-ether-checker/README.md

 To build and run the Docker container:

 #### 1. Download the repository
-Using a command prompt and Git, you can clone this repository.
+Use a command prompt and Git to clone this repository.
 ```
 git clone https://github.com/sbosshardt/old-ether-checker.git
 ```

-If you don't have Git installed on your computer (and prefer to not to install it), you can alternatively [download a zip file](https://github.com/sbosshardt/old-ether-checker/archive/refs/heads/master.zip) of this repository, extract it to its own directory.
+If you don't have Git installed on your computer (and prefer not to install it), you can alternatively [download a zip file](https://github.com/sbosshardt/old-ether-checker/archive/refs/heads/master.zip) of this repository, then extract it to its own directory.

 ####  2. Change directory to the local repository